 Today, we talk about item (#3).

-In the fall of 2017, the FDA accused Hi-Tech Pharmaceuticals of selling scheduled controlled substances in the aforementioned two-stage prohormones, filed as charges lower down in the “Red Yeast Rice” indictment in item #2 above.
-They claimed that additional compounds such as the illegal 4-androstenediol was found in Hi-Tech’s 1-AD prohormone, a 1-Androsterone supplement that Hi-Tech argues is not illegal.
+In the fall of 2017, the FDA accused Hi-Tech Pharmaceuticals of selling scheduled controlled substances in the aforementioned two-stage PH, filed as charges lower down in the “Red Yeast Rice” indictment in item #2 above.
+They claimed that additional compounds such as the illegal 4-androstenediol was found in Hi-Tech’s 1-AD, a supplement that Hi-Tech argues is not illegal.

 In response, Jared Wheat decided to temporarily discontinue their production in order to get multiple rounds of lab-tests for future batches, although we have not yet seen sufficient evidence proving allegations (the lab tests provided to us so far raise several questions and do not provide quantitative data).

-This decision was made in order to prove that there were no controlled substances inside – and it looks like those now-highly-tested products are on their way back to the market now (per the listings on our 1-Andro page).
+This decision was made in order to prove that there were no controlled substances inside – and it looks like those now-highly-tested products are on their way back to the market now.

 But something else has been brewing that completely slipped under our radar, because it’s in yet another case ID (this ongoing war is tough to keep track of, if you haven’t noticed).
 Today we’re talking about the related raids of two sizeable bank accounts: